Circumvesuviana trains linking Naples, Pompeii and Sorrento

 The stations that are most of interest to tourists between Sorrento and Naples are Castellammare di Stabia (cable car to Monte Faito), Pompeii (archaeological area and bus connection to Vesuvius), Torre Annunziata (for Oplontis) and Ercolano Scavi (for Herculaneum archaeological area).

-However, for those independent travellers from Naples (or Rome) there is an alternative line between Naples and Salerno that stops at Pompeii called the Metropolitan Railway, an extention of the Naples Metro and with advance ticketing available on-line.
+However, for those independent travellers from Naples (or Rome) there is an alternative line between Naples and Salerno that stops at Pompeii called the Metropolitan Railway, an extension of the Naples Metro and with advance ticketing available online.

 Naples hotels close to